crookedlungs/mr_b_game_dev_book/src/lessons/fcs/lesson_4_directories.md

 ### What is a Directory?

-A directory is a special kind of file that contains other files and subdirectories.
+A [directory](../../vocabulary.md#directory) is a special kind of folder that contains other folders and files.
 It’s similar to a folder in real life where you keep different documents, papers, or items.
 Directories help you organize and group files logically so that you can find them quickly.

 **Example:**